protontypes/open-sustainable-technology/README.md

 - [gw-conditions](https://github.com/DOI-USGS/gw-conditions) - A visualization showing groundwater conditions as little peaks above or below their normal values.
 - [EPyT-Flow](https://github.com/WaterFutures/EPyT-Flow) - Provides easy access to water distribution network simulations with a high level interface for generation of hydraulic and water quality scenario data.
 - [LibreWater](https://codeberg.org/LibreWater/Acraea-Prototype) - A Small Scale Desalination and Water Purification Prototype that is powered by electric heating for scientific purpose and prototyping ahead according to the Libre Water Mission.
+- [SWMManywhere](https://github.com/ImperialCollegeLondon/SWMManywhere) - A tool to synthesise urban drainage network models using publicly available data such as street network, DEM, and building footprints, across the globe.

 ### Soil and Land
 - [SoilGrids250m](https://github.com/ISRICWorldSoil/SoilGrids250m) - Global Spatial predictions of soil properties and classes at 250 m resolution.